allisson/hammer/README.md

 ## Features

-- GRPC + GPRC Gateway (http2 or http1, you choose your destination).
+- GRPC + Rest API.
 - Topics and Subscriptions scheme similar to google pubsub, the message is published in a topic and this topic has several subscriptions sending the same notification to different systems.
 - Payload sent follows the JSON Event Format for CloudEvents - Version 1.0 standard.
 - Control the maximum amount of delivery attempts and delay between these attempts.
-- Locks control of worker deliveries using https://github.com/allisson/go-pglock.
+- Locks control of worker deliveries using PostgreSQL SELECT FOR UPDATE SKIP LOCKED.
 - Simplicity, it does the minimum necessary, it will not have authentication/permission scheme among other things, the idea is to use it internally in the cloud and not leave exposed.

 ## Quickstart